Voter Information

 Election Information

 On October 26, 2026, residents and property owners will be able to cast their vote in the Municipal and School Board Elections from anywhere with internet access or telephone service.
-This means residents will have the ability to vote from the comfort of their own home, on-the-go, at the Municipal Office, or at the Voter Assistance Centres - more information on voter assistance and voting locations will be available in 2026.
+This means residents will have the ability to vote from the comfort of their own home, on-the-go, at the Municipal Office, or at the Voter Assistance Centres.

 Eligible voters (residents and property owners) will elect several different positions including: